berneout/authors-certificate/README.md

    `AUTHORS` and send pull requests adding their information.

-6. Before merging a pull request from a new contributor, ask them to read the `AUTHORS` file and push a commit adding their own information to the end of the file.
+6. Before merging a pull request from a new contributor, ask them to read the `AUTHORS` file and send a pull request adding their own information to the end of the file.
 You can bring it in as the last commit in their branch.
 Don't forget to thank them for their contribution!